adunning/dissertation/6-works-available-at-cirencester.md

 Title: Works Available in Cirencester's Library
 ...

 Cirencester has no surviving library catalogue, but some idea of the works available at the abbey can be gleaned from the listings in the *Registrum Anglie* [@mynors:1991registrum, pp. 288–89 (no. 104)] and by Leland [@webber:1998libraries, pp. 27–28], together with the survivors [@ker:1964medieval, pp. 51–52; @ker:1987medieval, p.
-14], for which information on titles is mostly based on library catalogues, silently corrected where necessary [@planta:1802catalogue; @coxe:1852catalogus; @coxe:1973laudian; @warner:1921catalogue; @hunt:1895summary; @mynors:1993catalogue; @watson:1997descriptive; @thomson:2009descriptive].
+14], for which information on titles is mostly based on library catalogues [@planta:1802catalogue; @coxe:1852catalogus; @coxe:1973laudian; @warner:1921catalogue; @hunt:1895summary; @mynors:1993catalogue; @watson:1997descriptive; @thomson:2009descriptive], silently corrected where necessary.

 The attribution of items marked † is considered spurious by modern scholars.